atomone-hub/atomone/UPGRADING.md

 # Upgrading AtomOne

-This guide provides instructions for upgrading AtomOne from v1.x to v2.x.
+This guide provides instructions for upgrading AtomOne from v2.x to v3.x.

-This document describes the steps for validators and full node operators, to upgrade successfully for the AtomOne v2 release.
+This document describes the steps for validators and full node operators, to upgrade successfully for the AtomOne v3 release.

-For more details on the release, please see the [release notes][v2].
+For more details on the release, please see the [release notes][v3].

-**Validators** will have to change their configuration to allow the PHOTON denom (`uphoton`) for the fees, **before** the upgrade, see [Validator config change](#validator-config-change).

-**Relayer Operators** will also need to update their configuration to use the PHOTON denom for the fees, but this time **after** the upgrade, see [Relayer config change](#relayer-config-change) section.

 > [!IMPORTANT]
-> Although the `photon` is expected to become the sole fee token, the v2
-> upgrade will implement this change gradually.
-Rather than immediately
-> rejecting transactions using `atone` tokens for fees, we'll provide a
-> transition period for users to switch to `photon`.
-During this time, both
-> `photon` and `atone` will be accepted as fee tokens.
-A subsequent parameter
-> change proposal will then establish `photon` as the exclusive fee token.
+> This release introduces the `x/dynamicfee` module which adjusts the gas
+> prices according to blockchain activity, and in a way that takes precedence
+> over the validator `minimum-gas-prices` setting.
+Hence, after the upgrade,
+> this setting will be ignored; in other words, validators will no longer be
+> able to set their own gas prices.

 ## Release Binary

-Please use the correct release binary: `v2.0.0`.
+Please use the correct release binary: `v3.0.1`.

-## Go version bump
+## Go version

-AtomOne v2 build requires a more recent version of the Go compiler: 1.22.10.
+AtomOne v3 build requires the same version of the Go compiler: 1.22.10.
 If you already have go installed but with an other version, you can install go1.22.10 with the following command: